BYUCS235/recursivesearch/README.md

   }
 }
 ```
-Notice that we are creating a template function that will work on any type that implements the "==" operator.
+Notice that we are creating a template function that will work on any type that implements the "==" and "<" operators.
 Templates can apply to functions, not just classes.